 - Q: I have been exercising intensively for years.
 Can I start training on the Power Plate® device with the advanced program immediately?

 A: Even for a very well trained athlete, vibration exercises are an unconventional form of training.
 As with any type of sports or physical exertion, you will have to allow your body to get used to a workout that will progressively intensify.
 It is very important to create a tailor-made training schedule by which you can increase the number of exercises, the duration and, of course, the intensity of the training quicker than an untrained person.
 However, the Power Plate® training can always be an exertion.
 You will have to stimulate your body constantly by increasing the intensity of the training or the efficiency of your workout will diminish in time.

 - Q: If I quit training after having used the Power Plate® intensively for a number of weeks, how long will the effects last?

-- Q: Are there any negative effects connected to Acceleration TrainingTM?
+- Q: Are there any negative effects connected to Whole Body Vibration Training?

 A: The effects of vibration on the human body have been researched for many years.
 No negative effects have been found at all, providing the Power Plate® is used accordingly to our instructions and advice, and under proper supervision.
 Certain principles will have to be adhered to, such as responsible and safe use of the machine, and consultancy of a doctor prior to using the Power Plate® device, if any contra-indications are involved.
-However, a vast number of enthusiastic users of the Power Plate® equipment, many of whom are using Acceleration TrainingTM to combat the effects of different disorders or to speed up recovery after injury, can testify to the comprehensive range of positive effects.
+However, a vast number of enthusiastic users of the Power Plate® equipment, many of whom are using Whole Body Vibration Training, can testify to the comprehensive range of positive effects.